Dell, Hilton lower debt costs amid strong demand

-Computer giant Dell scrapped a U.S. $1.25 billion (780.37 million pounds) second lien high yield bond on Friday in favour of cheaper loans, while Hilton similarly increased the size of its loan financing.
+Computer giant Dell scrapped a US$1.25 billion second lien high yield bond on Friday in favor of cheaper loans, while Hilton similarly increased the size of its loan financing.

 Loans on both deals have covenant-lite structures.